danjohnson3141/Jekyll-Test/serializers/fields.md

-is_group_visible, Whether the group can be seen, boolean is_memberlist_visible, Whether the member list can be seen, boolean is_viewed, Whether the active user has previously viewed this, boolean last_name, "The user's last name", string name, The name of this event, string name, The name of this group, string organization_name, "The organization the user is associated with", string owner, Info about the group owner, object; UserShort owner_user_id, The user ID of the user who owns this group, integer
+is_group_visible, Whether the group can be seen, boolean is_memberlist_visible, Whether the member list can be seen, boolean is_viewed, Whether the active user has previously viewed this, boolean key, The reference used by the app to associate this text with the on page element, string label, The actual text displayed by the app, string label_plural, Plural of the label; if neccesary, string last_name, "The user's last name", string name, The name of this event, string name, The name of this group, string name, The named used internally; usually two characters, string organization_name, "The organization the user is associated with", string owner, Info about the group owner, object; UserShort owner_user_id, The user ID of the user who owns this group, integer